pace-neutrons/Horace/documentation/user_docs/docs/Download_and_setup.rst

  High Performance Computing Configuration
 ******************************************

-If your machine has several cores, then you may benefit from using Horace's parallel computing options.
+If your have large machine with multiple several cores, fast hard drive and large memory, you may benefit from using Horace's parallel computing options.
+The memory, necessary to make parallel extensions useful may be estimated as 32Gb per main session and 16 per each parallel worker as minimum, so if you want to use 4 parallel processes productively, your machine wound normally have 96Gb of RAM.

 The ``hpc`` command can be used to enable/disable parallel computing options, as well as provide suggested settings for the current system.